kaledj/infoserver/Solution.md

 # Lab 7
-* David Kale
+### David Kale

 ## Part 1
-Modifying the information such that F2 causes "Hello, world!" to be displayed.
+Modifying the information server such that F2 causes "Hello, world!" to be displayed.

 ### Solution
 1. Add entry for new function in /usr/src/servers/is/dmp.c